whaakman/azure-docs.nl-nl/articles/virtual-machines/workloads/sap/deployment-guide.md

 #### <a name="join-a-domain-windows-only"></a>Toevoegen aan een domein (alleen Windows)

-Als uw Azure-implementatie is verbonden met een on-premises Active Directory of DNS-exemplaar via een Azure-site-naar-site VPN-verbinding of Azure ExpressRoute (dit heet *cross-premises* in [Azure Virtual Machines planning en implementatie van SAP NetWeaver][planning-guide]), is het waarschijnlijk dat de virtuele machine lid van een on-premises domein worden.
-Zie voor meer informatie over overwegingen voor deze stap [een VM toevoegen aan een on-premises domein (alleen Windows)][deployment-guide-4.3].
+Als uw Azure-implementatie is verbonden met een on-premises Active Directory of DNS-exemplaar via een Azure-site-naar-site VPN-verbinding of Azure ExpressRoute (dit heet *cross-premises* in [Azure Virtual Machines planning en implementatie van SAP NetWeaver][planning-guide]), it is expected that the VM is joining an on-premises domain.
+For more information about considerations for this step, see [Join a VM to an on-premises domain (Windows only)][deployment-guide-4.3].

 #### <a name="configure-proxy-settings"></a>Proxy-instellingen configureren